rawalpandey/Text-Classification/README.md

 ### Step 1 : Collecting Data
 We are using tensorflow dataset of imdb reviews.
 The IMDB large movie review dataset is a binary classification dataset—all the reviews have either a positive or negative sentiment.
-The dataset will be imported from tensorflow-datasets library.</br>
+The dataset will be imported from tensorflow-datasets library
 ### Step 2: Data preprocessing
 A simple approach is to assume that the smallest unit of information in a text is the word (as opposed to the character).
 Therefore, we will be representing our texts as word sequences.</br>